XRT Native APIs¶

 |

-The common host code flow using the above data structures is as below
+The common host code flow using the above data structures is as follows:

-Create Buffer objects to transfer data to kernel inputs and outputs
+Create Buffer objects to hold data for kernel inputs and outputs

 Use Kernel and Run objects to offload and manage the compute-intensive tasks running on FPGA.